-Paradigm Arts is a new way of working specifically in arts education.
-Our team works with and for you, directly, to ensure quality results.
-The support and challenge we provide will give rise to the best possible programme of activities and importantly, for the first time, this will be your programme - a tailored and bespoke response to your individual needs.
+Paradigm Arts is a new way of thinking (and working) specifically in arts education.
+The support and challenge we provide will give rise to the best possible programme of activities and importantly a tailored and bespoke response to your individual needs.

-Paradigm Arts provides you, your school, your staff and your community with the chance to re-design how the arts and cultural activities contribute to your pupils' social, emotional and cultural development, inspiring long term positive learning outcomes.
+Paradigm Arts provides you, your school, your staff and your community with the chance to design how the arts and cultural activities contribute to pupils' social, emotional and cultural development, inspiring long term positive learning outcomes.

 If you would like to arrange a visit and the chance to talk with our team and learn more about how we can help - please do not hesitate to contact us using the Contact page.

-Over the last decade I have worked tirelessly to develop a methodology and an infrastructure for partner agencies, cultural organisations and schools, to provide children and young people with access to a high quality offer of Arts and Cultural experiences.
+Over the last twenty years I have worked tirelessly to develop a methodology and an infrastructure for partner agencies, cultural organisations, artists, practitioners and schools, to provide children and young people with access to a high quality offer of Arts and Cultural experiences.

 I have developed arts and cultural strategy for local authorities, been responsible for the development and successful delivery of large arts and cultural events and I have advised national agencies on the development of strategic resourcing and programming, to encourage the widest possible engagement and impact from investment.